search icon

 Liability Protection

-As we mentioned before, the limited partners have personal liability protection if the business has to deal with debts or legal issues.
+As mentioned before, the limited partners have personal liability protection if the business has to deal with debts or legal issues.

 The General Partner’s Control